BiEquiFormer: Bi-Equivariant Representations for Global Point Cloud Registration: Appendix / Supplementary Material

 \subsection{Proofs of Propositions}

-Before beginning with the proofs of the propositions we need to prove a subtle but important point. \begin{proposition} If the groups $G_1, G_2$ act on the set $S$ via $*,\cdot$ respectively then the map defined as:
+Before beginning with the proofs of the propositions we need to prove a subtle but important point that the joint action is indeed a valid group action of the direct product group. \begin{proposition} If the groups $G_1, G_2$ act on the set $S$ via $*,\cdot$ from the right and the left respectively and these actions are \textit{jointly associative} i.e. $(g_1 * s) . g_2 = g_1 * (s . g_2),$ for all $g_1 \in G_1, g_2 \in G_2, s \in S$ then the map defined as: